premgane/agolo-slackbot/README.md

 2. looks for URLs pointing to web pages
 3. summarizes the contents of the web page using the [Agolo](http://agolo.com) Summarizer API.

+## Screenshot

 <img src="https://raw.githubusercontent.com/premgane/agolo-slackbot/master/screenshot.png" width="500">

+## Features

+* Automatically detects URLs posted to Slack.
+No one needs to use a Slack command or address the bot directly.
+* Responds to URLs in Direct Messages.
+Provides a private summary, not posted to any channel.
+* Allows you to blacklist a list of sites.
+Comes with a suggested blacklist.
+* Only works in channels where the bot is present.
+If you feel that the bot is annoying in a specific channel, just kick it out of that channel.

 # Setting up the bot